 Official APhA policy is developed by the APhA House of Delegates.
-Comprised of delegates from state pharmacy associations, APhA membership academies, affiliated organizations, recognized pharmacy organizations, and ex-officio groups, the House of Delegates meets during the APhA Annual Meeting and Exposition to debate and adopt policy proposals developed throughout the year.
+Comprised of delegates from state pharmacy associations, APhA membership academies, affiliated organizations, recognized pharmacy organizations, and ex-officio groups (learn more about who can be a Delegate), the House of Delegates meets during the APhA Annual Meeting and Exposition to debate and adopt policy proposals developed throughout the year.
 The House sessions are presided over by the Speaker of the House of Delegates.

 The APhA House of Delegates thrives on member involvement, and a number of opportunities exist for you to serve your profession on a House Committee.
-The call for committee volunteers for the 2014 policy development process is now closed.
-Further information for the 2015 process will be provided in spring 2014.
+Volunteer opportunities are open to anyone who wants to be a part of the policy development process.
+If you would like to vounteer to participate on a House Committee, please complete the Committee Nomination Application.

-The Delegate appointment process for APhA2014 will begin very soon.
+The House begins its year-long Delegate commitment, from June 1, 2015 through May 31, 2016 of the following year.
 It's not too early to begin contacting your state associations, APhA Academy leadership, or other recognized organizations to let them know of your interest in serving as a Delegate.
-For more information on the Delegate's role in the policy development process, please view the Delegate Orientation slides.
-Further Delegate registration information will be provided in fall 2013.

-In preparation for the 2014 policy development process and upcoming sessions of the House of Delegates, the Speaker of the House will provide various updates to Delegates and members through Speaker Reports.
-Read the first, second, and third reports from Speaker Bill Riffee.
+In preparation for the House of Delegates policy development process, the Speaker of the House will provide various updates to Delegates and members through Speaker Reports.
+Read the first report from Speaker Theresa Tolle.

 During even-numbered years, the Speaker of the House is elected for a three-year term by the House of Delegates.
-The elected individual serves the first year as Speaker-elect and the subsequent two years as Speaker and APhA Trustee.
-The election process will next occur during the 2014 Annual Meeting and Exposition in Orlando, Florida.
-The application for Speaker-elect is available now.
+The elected official serves the first year as Speaker-elect and the subsequent two years as Speaker and APhA Trustee.

-Candidates for Speaker-elect must review and become familiar with the APhA Conflict of Interest Policy and complete a Disclosure and Confidentiality Statement.
+Candidates for Speaker-elect must review and become familiar with the APhA Conflict of Interest Policy and complete a Disclosure and Confidentiality Statement and a Candidate for Speaker-elect Application.
 Visit the APhA Elections page for further information.

-The House adopted several new policies and reviewed several existing policies in 2013.
-Read the Actions of the 2013 House of Delegates.
+The House adopted several new policies and reviewed a number of existing policies in 2015.
+Read the Actions of the 2015 House of Delegates!